code-423n4/2022-06-canto/README.md

-# ✨ So you want to sponsor a contest

-This `README.md` contains a set of checklists for our contest collaboration.

-Your contest will use two repos:
-- **a _contest_ repo** (this one), which is used for scoping your contest and for providing information to contestants (wardens)
-- **a _findings_ repo**, where issues are submitted.

-Ultimately, when we launch the contest, this contest repo will be made public and will contain the smart contracts to be reviewed and all the information needed for contest participants.
-The findings repo will be made public after the contest is over and your team has mitigated the identified issues.

-Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.

----

-# Contest setup

-## ⭐️ Sponsor: Provide contest details

-Under "SPONSORS ADD INFO HERE" heading below, include the following:

-- [ ] Name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each
-  - [ ] external contracts called in each
-  - [ ] libraries used in each
-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Does the token conform to the ERC-20 standard?
-In what specific ways does it differ?
-- [ ] Describe anything else that adds any special logic that makes your approach unique
-- [ ] Identify any areas of specific concern in reviewing the code
-- [ ] Add all of the code to this repo that you want reviewed
-- [ ] Create a PR to this repo with the above changes.

----

-# Contest prep

-## ⭐️ Sponsor: Contest prep
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 24 hours prior to contest start time.**
-- [ ] Ensure that you have access to the _findings_ repo where issues will be submitted.
-- [ ] Promote the contest on Twitter (optional: tag in relevant protocols, etc.)
-- [ ] Share it with your own communities (blog, Discord, Telegram, email newsletters, etc.)
-- [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
-This saves wardens a lot of time wading through documentation.
-- [ ] Delete this checklist and all text above the line below when you're ready.

----

 # New Blockchain contest details
 - $45,000 USDC + $45,000 protocol tokens main award pot
 - $2,500 USDC + $2,500 protocol tokens gas optimization award pot